loganchaffee/scala-todo-cli/README.md

 ## Scala Todo CLI

+A simple command line application for keeping track of todos.

 ### Usage

-This is a normal sbt project.
-You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.

-### Making an executable
-To build an executable install the plugin, build the fat jar file, and give permissions to the shell script wrapper.
+To build an executable install the plugin, build the Fat jar file, and give permissions to the shell script wrapper.

 ```shell
 sbt reload